-This HCR Practice case series on HCR-20 V3 Practice Cases is presented by Stephen Hart, PhD, Kelly Watt, PhD, and Brianne Layden, PhD.
+This on-demand professional training program on the HCR-20 V3 Practice Cases is presented by Stephen Hart, PhD, Kelly Watt, PhD, and Brianne Layden, PhD. in partnership with Protect International Risk and Safety Services.

-This case study will give participants an opportunity to practice administering the HCR-20 V3 with review from internationally recognized experts.
-Emphasis will be placed on how to rate the presence and relevance of each of the HCR-20 V3 items, how to formulate about past violence, how to scenario plan about future violence, how to develop case management strategies and tactics, and how to provide summary judgments about overall risk.
+This case gives participants an opportunity to practice administering the HCR-20 V3 with review from internationally recognized experts.
+Emphasis is placed on how to rate the presence and relevance of each of the HCR-20 V3 items, how to formulate about past violence, how to scenario plan about future violence, how to develop case management strategies and tactics, and how to provide summary judgments about overall risk.

 Case #5 focuses on an adult male attending college in British Columbia, Canada.
 He was alleged to have recently posted pictures of explosive devices and various landmarks online that made members of the campus community fearful for their physical safety.
 You are tasked with completing a violence risk assessment to assist the college in deciding what steps, if any, must be taken to ensure the safety of members of the campus community.